mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 4/JTAS_-_Volume_4_13-05-24.md

-they can be recognized by their battered calculators worn down by frequent percentile comparisons, hands clenched from rolling dice for cargoes and, above all, the look of pure, unadulterated greed gleaming in their eyes as they recite that favourite question, ‘what types of cargos can we pick up here?’.
+they can be recognized by their battered calculators worn down by frequent percentile comparisons, hands clenched from rolling dice for cargoes and, above all, the look of pure, unadulterated greed gleaming in their eyes as they recite that favorite question, ‘what types of cargos can we pick up here?’.
 ```